Diamondbacks vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Arenado has picked up at least one hit in seven games in a row.
-During his last 10 outings he is batting .359 with two doubles, two home runs, three walks and 14 RBI.
+- Arenado hopes to build on an eight-game hitting streak in this matchup.
+During his last 10 games he is hitting .375 with two doubles, three home runs, three walks and 15 RBI.

 Arenado Recent Games